 - If indoor sectionals are necessary due to weather, we will limit rehearsal time.

 In addition, we will:

 - Provide enhanced cleaning in all public spaces

 - Provide sanitization stations throughout camp

 - Allow no sharing of instruments

 - If your child develops any COVID-19 symptoms during camp, we will administer a rapid antigen test.
-If the test is positive, we will isolate your child in an isolation area.
+If the test is positive, we will isolate your child.
 You will be notified and required to pick up your child immediately.

 - For this reason, we encourage you to test your child at home prior to camp.